 Protomelas kirkii males can reach a total length of about 18 centimeters.
 Females stay a little smaller at 14 centimeters.
-The males become blue / greenish in color.
-In English they are therefore also called Green Similis.
-Behind their head the scales can be edged red.
-This red color can also be seen in the males caudal fin and dorsal fin in the form of red spots.
-The males anal fin shows egg spots.
+The males become blue/greenish in color.
+In English, they are therefore also called Green Similis.
+Behind their head, the scales can be edged red.
+This red color can also be seen in the male caudal fin and dorsal fin in red spots.
+The male’s anal fin shows egg spots.

 The females are much less colorful.
-They are silver / brown in color.
+They are silver/brown in color.
 A dark horizontal stripe that actually consists of two parts runs across the flank.
-Faint vertical stripes are also visible in juveniles and the females.
-The horizontal stripe is barely visible in adult dominant males.
+Faint vertical stripes are also visible in juveniles and females.
+The horizontal stripe is barely visible in adult-dominant males.

 The character of this species is mildly aggressive because they are somewhat territorial.
 They are only territorial towards conspecifics or strongly similar species.
 They usually leave other species completely alone.
-Usually their overal behaviour is calm and peaceful.
+Usually, their overall behavior is calm and peaceful.

 A number of species that are very similar have been described within the genus.
 The local name for these species is Kambuzi.
 Protomelas kirkii is distinguished from the other species by the longer snout and the broken dark line on the flank.
 The other types and characteristics within this group are:

-Protomelas labridens: smaller mouth and heavy faryngaal jaws.
+- Protomelas labridens: smaller mouth and heavy pharyngeal jaws.